SQL Server Integration Services 2012 Design Patterns

 - Managing, monitoring, and administering SSIS in the enterprise

-Andy Leonard is a consultant, trainer and author with decades of ETL experience and years of SQL Server Integration Services experience.
-He regularly provides advice and free instruction at his blog at SQLBlog.com and on Twitter (@AndyLeonard).
+Andy Leonard is a consultant, trainer and author with decades of ETL experience and years of SQL Server Integration Services and BIML experience.
+He is a BIML Hero and regularly provides advice and free instruction at his blog at SQLBlog.com and on Twitter (@AndyLeonard).

 LocationLMG Training and Development